whitehara/kernel-patch-fedora/README.md

 # Linux kernel patches (compilable with the fedora kernel)
 ## Overview
-- You can create custom rpm from the fedora kernel.
+- You can create custom rpm with these patches for the fedora.
   - Download srpm from fedora repository and apply patches to the kernel source.
+- Most of these patches are suitable for gaming on Linux.
   - These patches are from https://github.com/graysky2/kernel_compiler_patch and https://github.com/Frogging-Family/linux-tkg (some of them are little modified from linux-tkg.)

 ## Tested version
-"tested" means just "compilable"
+"tested" means just "compilable", not means "It completely works for your environment"
 - 5.15 patches
   -  prjc patch changed since 5.15.17.
 See this [commit](https://github.com/whitehara/kernel-patch-fedora/commit/70d3603eac1756d536b83e35c9ae9e9c26e4d509).
   -  [kernel-5.15.17-200.fc35](https://koji.fedoraproject.org/koji/buildinfo?buildID=1909364)